Pankisi Gorge crisis: 2001 Kodori crisis

 A map showing the Kodori Valley inside Abkhazia, with Russia to the north and the rest of Georgia to the south-east.
 In 2001 the northern part of the valley was controlled by forces loyal to Tbilisi.

-On 4 October 2001 fighters under the command of Gelayev crossed from part of Abkhazia that was then still controlled by the Georgian government (Note: After losing control of most of Abkhazia in the 1992-1993 war, Georgia retained nominal authority over Upper Abkhazia, a slice of territory which included the Upper Kodori Valley, bordering Russia.
-In practice, the valley was run by Emzar Kvitsiani a local warlord.
+On 4 October 2001, fighters under the command of Gelayev crossed from part of Abkhazia that was then still controlled by the Georgian government (Note: After losing control of most of Abkhazia in the 1992-1993 war, Georgia retained nominal authority over Upper Abkhazia, a slice of territory which included the Upper Kodori Valley, bordering Russia.
+In practice, the valley was run by Emzar Kvitsiani, a local warlord.
 The valley's lower portion, which follows the Kodori river down toward the sea, near Sukhumi, was separatist held.
 Georgia later lost control of Upper Abkhazia at the 2008 Battle of the Kodori Valley.) into separatist territory.
-The force attacked the village of Giorgievskoe, less than 30 km from the separatist capital, Sukhumi.
+The force attacked the village of Giorgievskoe, less than 30 km from the separatist capital, Sokhumi.

 Abkhazia had achieved de facto independence from Georgia in 1992, in no small part due to the intervention of volunteers like Gelayev, and retained the support of Moscow.
 Gelayev's group took at least two villages and fought until at least 12 October, before they were repelled by Abkhaz troops and Russian airstrikes.

 Gelayev's force would have needed to cross more than 250 km of Georgian territory from Pankisi before entering Abkhazia, which gave rise to the belief that the operation had been sponsored by the Georgian government in order to enlist Chechen fighters to retake Abkhazia, while Gelayev sought to open "second front" against Russia by attacking a Russian military base in Gudauta.
 Russian media reported that Chechens captured by Abkhaz forces had claimed that President Eduard Shevardnadze had personally approved the operation.
 Some suggested, albeit without evidence, that the transmission of the force from Pankisi to Abkhazia may have been orchestrated with the Russian support by some Georgian officials, possibly interior minister Kakha Targamadze, to discredit Shevardnadze and replace him as the president of Georgia.
 Other reports simply said that Interior Ministry officials provided vehicles.
-Both the interior minister and state security minister were replaced by Shevarnadze on 21 November 2001; a move intended to signal a new approach to Pankisi.
+Both the interior minister and state security minister were replaced by Shevadrnadze on 21 November 2001; a move intended to signal a new approach to Pankisi.
 The new state security minister later said that one of his first acts was to ask the militants there to leave.
 He said the militants thanked him for their two years' respite, and promised to leave.
 However, they did not do so for nearly another year.

 Russia demanded Gelayev's extradition from Georgia in November 2001.
 Throughout the ensuing year's crisis, Georgia continued to claim that it was willing to extradite Gelayev, but was unable to locate him.